Understanding Medicare Coverage for Skilled Nursing Facility Care

 Medicare Skilled Nursing Coverage Eligibility Requirements

-All of the items below must be true in order for Medicare to pay for your skilled nursing care:
+All of the items below must be true for Medicare to pay for your skilled nursing care:

-• Doctor’s orders – Having a three day hospital stay in itself is not enough to qualify, your physician must decide that you need the daily skilled care that is provided by a SNF
+- Doctor’s orders – Having a three-day hospital stay in itself is not enough to qualify, your physician must decide that you need the daily skilled care that is provided by an SNF

-• Medicare certified skilled nursing facility – The services must be provided by a SNF which is certified by Medicare
+- Medicare-certified skilled nursing facility – The services must be provided by an SNF that is certified by Medicare

-• Qualifying Medical condition(s) – The skilled nursing services must be needed for those medical condition treated during your qualifying hospital stay or from a condition that arises while you are receiving care during your SNF stay.
+- Qualifying Medical condition(s) – Skilled nursing services must be needed for those medical conditions treated during your qualifying hospital stay or for a condition that arises while you are receiving care during your SNF stay.

-• Adequate Medicare coverage – You must have Part A coverage and days left in your benefit period.
+- Adequate Medicare coverage – You must have Part A coverage and days left in your benefit period.
 A benefit period begins the day you are admitted as an inpatient (not just for observation) in a hospital or SNF.
-The benefit period ends when you have not received any inpatient hospital care or skilled care in a SNF for 60 consecutive days.
+The benefit period ends when you have not received any inpatient hospital care or skilled care in an SNF for 60 consecutive days.

-• Days 101 and after: Patient is responsible for all costs.
+- Days 101 and after The patient is responsible for all costs.

 What if there is a break in Skilled Nursing care?